What is the status of the regulation that states you need a tour guide to enter Machu Picchu?

 • $20 USD pp for group of up to 8 people

-How to Hire an "Adios" professional, licensed, English-speaking guide for your visit to Machu Picchu:
+How to Hire a private "Adios" professional, licensed, English-speaking guide for your visit to Machu Picchu:

-• Adios tour guides can accompany you on hikes to the Montana and Huayna Picchu trails on request depending on the type of entry tickets you have.
+• Adios tour guides can accompany you on any of the hikes inside the park as well as the circuits paired with the hike, depending on the type of entry tickets you have.

 • Having a great tour guide can make a difference in having a satisfactory trip and a Great Trip.
 Our guides are your advocate for solving problems and providing advice.
-Our guides live in Cusco (except Ishmael who lives in Santa Teresa)
+Our guides live in Cusco (except for a couple of outliers)

 • Tour Guide service is subject to availability and is best arranged in advance